THE WORLD'S LEADING INDEPENDENT,

 The Mission

-Our mission is to advance the scholarship and praxis of soft power and public diplomacy by strengthening ties, cultivating trust, and promoting cooperation among domestic and international leaders, cultural intermediaries, networked influencers, entrepreneurs (empresarios), faith leaders, futurists, technologists and academic visionaries, in service of multi-constituency audiences.
+Our mission is to advance the scholarship and praxis of Systems Diplomacy by strengthening ties, cultivating trust, and promoting cooperation among domestic and international leaders, cultural intermediaries, networked influencers, entrepreneurs (empresarios), faith leaders, futurists, technologists and academic visionaries, in service of multi-constituency audiences.
 We employ a systems-level theoretical, conceptual, and methodological framework to design, implement, and evaluate inclusive mechanisms and modalities of soft diplomacy that foster durable, mutually beneficial relationships among states, royal households, non-state actors, communities, and the general public.

 Initiatives to Advance Our Mission